unisdr/VC-API-Documentation/drupal-api-integration.md

 ## Hazards (for migration)?

-## Thumbnail images used by content - UNDRR News & UNDRR Publications (for migration)?
+## Thumbnail images used by content?

+UNDRR News & UNDRR Publications (for migration)

 ## Regions and Countries